Best Books of 2016

 Source: MIT Technology Review

-Topics: Siddhartha Mukherjee, The Art of Invisibility, Alibaba, Duncan Clark, Hope Jahren, Originals, The Gene, Thomas Rid, Chaos Monkeys, Ed Young, cybersecurity expert, hackers, Kevin Kelly, keynote speaker, Lab Girl, Nathalia Holt, Rethinking Capitalism, Innovation and Its Enemies, Michael Lewis, Rise of the Machines, Rise of the Rocket Girls, Sheila Jasanoff, The Ethics of Invention, The Inevitable, The Undoing Project, The Upstarts, Tom Griffiths, Weapons of Math Destruction, Adam Grant, Algorithms, Antonio Garcia Martinez, Brad Stone, Calestous Juma, Cathy O'Neil, A Culture of Growth, Brian Christian, Ghost in the Wires, I Contain Multitudes, Joel Mokyr, Kevin Mitnick
+Topics: Siddhartha Mukherjee, Speaking Engagements, The Art of Invisibility, Alibaba, Duncan Clark, Hope Jahren, Originals, The Gene, Thomas Rid, Chaos Monkeys, Ed Young, cybersecurity expert, hackers, Kevin Kelly, Lab Girl, Nathalia Holt, Rethinking Capitalism, Innovation and Its Enemies, Michael Lewis, Rise of the Machines, Rise of the Rocket Girls, Sheila Jasanoff, The Ethics of Invention, The Inevitable, The Undoing Project, The Upstarts, Tom Griffiths, Weapons of Math Destruction, Adam Grant, Algorithms, Antonio Garcia Martinez, Brad Stone, Calestous Juma, Cathy O'Neil, A Culture of Growth, Brian Christian, Ghost in the Wires, I Contain Multitudes, Joel Mokyr, Kevin Mitnick

 Latest Posts